UW-GDA/jupyterbook/book/intro.md

 # Geospatial Data Analysis with Python

-Course material from the Winter 2022 offering at the University of Washington (CEE498/CEWA599)
+Course material from the Winter 2022 offering of CEE498/CEWA599 at the University of Washington

 David Shean
 Civil and Environmental Engineering